glcjr/Wixard/Readme.md

 For the editor it uses AvalonEdit https://github.com/icsharpcode/AvalonEdit

+For the compiler it uses my Easy Compiler.
+It needs to be downloaded from my repository in order to compile

+It also uses my download nuget project.
+It also needs to be downloaded from its resository as well.
+Both source files are linked into Wixard.

 If you find the application helpful, a donation would be appreciated.
 Donate with this link: paypal.me/GColeJr
 Please choose Friends and Family